Frequently Asked Questions

 How much does Private Duty Nursing cost?

 The cost of Private Duty Nursing varies based on factors such as the level of care required, the duration of services, and the location.
 On average, the cost can range from $150 to $200 per visit.
+There are also three monthly membership options to make services more cost effective for those requiring longer term care.

 Are Private Duty Nurses trained and qualified?